CHE-Alaska Teleconference: Recorded March 29, 2017

 About the Call:

-On this call, you will hear from representatives of Beyond Pesticides and from leaders of local efforts in the Municipality of Anchorage to support least toxic pest and weed management strategies.
-Learn about the latest science concerning environmental health effects of commonly used pesticides, including neonicotinoids, a relatively new class of insecticides that may play a role in recent declines in pollinators.
-We will also discuss new evidence concerning the health effects of glyphosate, a widely used herbicide and the active ingredient in Roundup.
+On this call, representatives of Beyond Pesticides discuss the latest science concerning environmental health effects of commonly used pesticides, including neonicotinoids, a relatively new class of insecticides that may play a role in recent declines in pollinators and glyphosate, a widely used herbicide and the active ingredient in Roundup.
 We also hear about successful efforts led my community residents across the country to start local movements to get toxic chemicals out of their towns, cities, counties, and schools and about the proposed Pesticide-Free Anchorage ordinance.

 Drew Toher, Community Resource and Policy Director, Beyond Pesticides.
-Drew transitioned into the position of Community Resource and Policy Director after first holding the position of Public Education Associate for four years.
-Before he arrived at Beyond Pesticides, previous experience included work at a certified organic heirloom tomato farm.
-His time at the Mid-Atlantic region farm club cultivated Drew’s determination to spread the word about the benefits of organic production, and the hazards of pesticide use.
-Drew graduated with a B.A. in Global Affairs, concentration in the Environment, from George Mason University, where he is currently pursuing a M.S. in Environmental Management.
+Prior to his current position he served as Beyond Pesticides’ Public Education Associate for four years.
+Previous to joining the staff of Beyond Pesticides, Drew’s experience included working at a certified organic heirloom tomato farm where he became determined to spread the word about the benefits of organic production and the hazards of pesticide use.
+Drew is currently pursuing a M.S. in Environmental Management at George Mason University.

 Monsanto Weed Killer Roundup Faces New Doubts on Safety in Unsealed Documents (New York Times Article, 3/14/2017)